Manage GCP Dataproc Job IAM Permissions

 Grant a role to multiple members

-Teams managing job access often need to assign a role to multiple users or service accounts at once.
+When managing team access, you often need to grant the same role to multiple users or service accounts at once.

 import * as pulumi from "@pulumi/pulumi";